The Moving Portraits:

 Selected Client & Published list:

-Rolling Stone, NME, GQ, Brasilian Vogue, Q, Vice, Elle, The Observer, Nylon, Spin, The New British, Les Inrocks, Shortlist, Marie Claire, The Times Magazine, Design week, 1883, The Independent, Sport Magazine
+Rolling Stone, NME, GQ, Brasilian Vogue, Q, Vice, Elle, The Guardian, The Observer, Nylon, Spin, The New British, Les Inrocks, Shortlist, Marie Claire, The Times Magazine, Design week, 1883, The Independent, Sport Magazine

 Red Bull, Sony Xperia, Puma, Pretty Green, Zara, Disney, Tods, Monster Headphones, Bold London, Duffy London, Wella, Topman, Casio